rizitis/sqf2dep/README.md

 Run sqf2dep and wait some time until finish.
-Now you can create a fork of ponce repo or SlackBuilds and add .dep files or slack-required files you know what your package-manager need...
+Now you can create a fork of ponce repo or SlackBuilds and add .dep files or slack-required files to the right place.
+You should know what your package-manager need...

 You can maintain your repo and enjoy your Slackware-based distro.